 These pages are about my travels in India in search of architecture and history.

-My first journey was an unplanned weekend trip back in 2002: on a rickety bus from Bangalore to the small north Karnataka town of Bijapur (inspired by George Michell’s book: The Blue Guide to South India).
+It started with an unplanned weekend trip in 2002.
+On a rickety bus from Bangalore to the small north Karnataka town of Bijapur (inspired by George Michell’s superb book The Blue Guide to South India).
 I spent the day cycling through Bijapur’s dusty lanes, turning corners to chance upon many majestic Adil Shahi monuments.

-On the way back to Bangalore, I got off (on an impulse) at the town of Hospet and cycled the 10 miles from Hospet to see the ruins of the Vijayanagara empire at Hampi.
-As I sat on the banks of the Tungabhadra at sunset, I started to realise the true scale and grandeur of these empires (only briefly described in Indian school history books).
-And I realised that this was going to be the first of many trips.
+On the bus back to Bangalore, I got off on an impulse at the town of Hospet and cycled 10 miles from Hospet to see the ruins of the Vijayanagara empire at Hampi.
+Sitting on the banks of the Tungabhadra at sunset, I looked at the stunning expanse of the Hampi ruins in front of me, and realised how grand this empire once was.

-Over the last 10 years, I have spent most of my time studying the architecture, art, and history of just one region and style: The Terracotta Architecture of Bengal.
-More than 2000 brick temples, mosques, and tombs were built in a dizzying variety of architectural styles, across Bengal between the 16th and 19th centuries.
+Over the last 10 years, I have spent most of my time studying the architecture, art, and history of just one region: Bengal.
+More than 3000 brick temples, mosques, and tombs were built in Bengal between the 16th and 19th centuries, in a dizzying variety of architectural styles.
 These monuments were surveyed and studied extensively in the 1970s but since then have been ignored, and many now urgently need preservation.
 To me they are fascinating structures and they deserve much more research attention, conservation effort, protection, and many more visitors.

 Through these pages I hope to share some of the excitement of traveling in search of architecture and history in India.
 I write also to highlight the need to protect, preserve, and, in some cases, restore India’s ancient and medieval architecture.

 Thanks for stopping by.